 So please read through all answers and feel free to email me with any further questions you have.
 I will, as always, do what I can to make your visit the best experience it can be!

 The best way to see when I am open is through my online booking calendar.
-Appointments are limited and I will only be able open to meet for appointments on the weekends as of right now.
+Appointments are limited so book when you can.

 When should I schedule my appointment?

 If you have a wedding date in 2021 and early 2022, I recommend you book an appointment soon.
 If your wedding date is later in 2022, now is also great.
 But if you are looking at a 2023 wedding date, it may be good to wait.

 Part of the appeal of Dream has always been a private one-to-one appointment in which you truly are the only bride in the boutique being assisted by me.
 This provides the ability to social distance properly for the safety of our brides and myself.

 The number of appointments I am able to offer moving forward has now been reduced in order to facilitate additional cleaning and prep between brides, with additional supplies and processes.
 It’s really hard meeting with brides who are strangers (at first) and not in my family bubble.
 I take safety and my time very seriously.

 Currently, there is a cancellation fee, only charged if you cancel less than a week, and a service fee, which is only charged after your visit without a dress purchase to cover the costs of PPE and to help me stay open.
 If you do come back to purchase within 30 days of your visit, the fee is credited towards your purchase.

 What is a style questionnaire, and why do I need one?

 I normally start each appointment with a chat.
 What your wedding plans are, what shopping you’ve done, how you met your partner, and so on.
 I love getting to know my brides, and it makes it easier for me to help you find your dream dress!
 To limit our exposure to each other I will have you fill out a style questionnaire where it will help me understand you and your vision so I can pre-select your dresses for your visit.